thephpleague/csv/docs/9.0/reader/record-mapping.md

 ## Converting an array to an object

-To work with objects instead of arrays the `Serializer` class is introduced to expose a deserialization mechanism.
+To work with objects instead of arrays the `Serializer` class is introduced to expose a text based deserialization mechanism for tabular data.

-The class exposes two (2) methods to ease `array` to `object` conversion in the context of tabular data:
+The class exposes two (2) methods to ease `array` to `object` conversion:

-- `Serializer::deserialize` which converts a single record into an instance of the specified class.
+- `Serializer::deserialize` converts a single record into an instance of the specified class.
-- `Serializer::deserializeAll` which converts a collection of records and returns a collection of the specified class instances.
+- `Serializer::deserializeAll` converts a collection of records and returns a collection of the specified class instances.

 ```php
 use League\Csv\Serializer;